AdvayChandramouli/NSF-URDA-REU-RailroadFaultDetection/README.md

 This repository presents our research on applying **Computer Vision (CV)** and **Deep Learning (DL)** for automated detection of railroad tie defects.
 Our work compares two state-of-the-art object detection architectures, **YOLOv11-L** and **RT-DETR-L**, using annotated field-test footage.

-📍 **Accepted for presentation at IEEE UEMCON 2025**, held at the IBM Learning Center in New York City.
+📍 **Accepted for presentation at 2025 IEEE UEMCON**, held at the IBM Learning Center in New York City.

 ---